Can You Lose More Than You Invest With Leverage?

 Your losses and profits are calculated on the total position value with both your money and the borrowed funds combined.

-Example 1 of leverage trading account with negative balance protection.
+Example 1 of an account with negative balance protection.

 For example, if you deposit $500 and you use a 1:75 ratio your buying power is $37,500.
 Now, if you take a -1.5% loss, that would mean a total loss of -1.5% on $37,500 which is -$562,50.